THE ACADEMY OF PHARMACEUTICAL SCIENCES OF THE PHARMACEUTICAL SOCIETY OF SOUTH AFRICA CONSTITUTION AND REGULATIONS

 - any person directly invited to present a paper, poster or other contribution at a Congress, Symposium or other programme organised by the Academy;

 - any office-bearer by way of a float to cover normal operating costs in respect of such items as postages;

 - the Chairman, Honorary Secretary and Honorary Treasurer are empowered to authorise the payment of all normal running expenses which may be incurred by the Academy.

-6.1 Only members of the Academy present and entitled to vote in the Academy shall be counted as part of a quorum.
+6.1 Both members of the Academy actually present and the proxies that have been duly lodged in accordance with the Regulations and entitled to vote in the Academy shall be counted as part of a quorum.